-My Personal Rhapsody is an intimate voyage to different galaxies representing lives of people who dared to step beyond their personal boundaries.
-By hearing their stories I do not aim to engage in a formal interview.
+My Personal Rhapsody is an intimate voyage to different galaxies representing the lives of people who dared to step beyond their boundaries.
+By hearing their stories, I do not aim to engage in a formal interview.
 What I look for is a free exchange between two people without pre-prepared questions.
-Listening to people’s stories and feeling them inspires me to rewrite their story in a magical, surrealist manner.
-I believe that each talk or discussion with another person is a two way communication, even if one of the persons chooses to remain silent.
+Listening to people’s stories and feeling them inspires me to rewrite their stories in a magical, surrealist manner.
+I believe that each talk or discussion with another person is two-way communication, even if one of the persons chooses to remain silent.
 The reader is invited to see the story as a totality – energy shared by people exchanging words, motion, touch, breath, heartbeat.

 No 1.
 Meeting the Great Sultan

 The car stopped.
 I looked up, and everything I could see was a huge wall surrounding a seemingly luxurious house.
 We were frightened of what awaited us behind this wall.
-We slowly went out of a car with all our belongings: an avocado in a Maxima bag, a bottle of vodka to protect ourselves from food poisoning and our sleeping bags.
-The gate opened and the Great Sultan came to greet us.
+We slowly went out of a car with all our belongings: an avocado in a Maxima bag, a bottle of vodka to protect ourselves from food poisoning, and our sleeping bags.
+The gate opened, and the Great Sultan came to greet us.
 “This is it.
-The rich Sultan is going to enslave us behind these walls”, I said.
-I was trying to sneakily watch for what is behind the gate: a golden pool, a garden, a bar, dancers, a maid and unknown men.
-“We are going to die here”, my friend whispered.
-The Sultan invited us to enter and as if we had another choice.
+The rich Sultan is going to enslave us behind these walls,” I said.
+I was trying to sneakily watch for what is behind the gate: a golden pool, a garden, a bar, dancers, a maid, and unknown men.
+“We are going to die here,” my friend whispered.
+The Sultan invited us to enter, and as if we had another choice.
 We walked in through the gate.
-The men were quite drunk, thus, we tried to avoid making any eye contact with them.
+The men were quite drunk.
+Thus, we tried to avoid making any eye contact with them.
 We sat down.
-“The dinner is ready for you ladies”, announced the Sultan.
-“Great”, I thought.
+“The dinner is ready for you, ladies,” announced the Sultan.
+“Great,” I thought.
 At least we will be given the last supper by guys with great manners.
-The Sultan drank his whisky and said “Please help yourselves.
+The Sultan drank his whiskey and said, “Please help yourselves.
 I have a business meeting with an owner of a dance club in Essaouira in two hours… I can take you there.”
 A dance club?
 Or did he mean a strip club?
 I guess it didn’t matter by now as we were all stuck in his hands.
-I downed a glass of whisky.
-So did my friends…
+I downed a glass of whiskey.
+So did my friends.

 No 2.
 Almost getting married in Rabat